-Make sure to always turn the Ultimaker Original off and disconnect the power supply before troubleshooting these errors.
+Warning: Always turn off the Ultimaker Original and disconnect the power cable before troubleshooting any of these errors.

-- Make sure that the red and yellow wire of the thermocouple sensor are well secured in the green screen terminal of the thermocouple transmitter board
+Make sure that the red and yellow wires of the thermocouple sensor are well secured in the green screen terminal of the thermocouple transmitter board.

-- The connector with the red, yellow and black wire should be attached to the thermocouple transmitter board
+The print head cable connector with the red, yellow, and black wire should be attached to the thermocouple transmitter board.

 The heating failed message means that the Ultimaker Original is unable to heat up the nozzle.
-When you get this error message you will probably have a flashing UltiController display as well.
+This error is often accompanied by a flashing display on the UltiController.

-If the error still appears after having checked the connections, it could mean that the heater cartridge itself is damaged.
-Our support team would be more than happy to give further assistance.
+If the error still appears after checking the connections, it could mean that the heater cartridge itself is damaged.
+Contact support or your local reseller for a replacement.